PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 once with the wrapped node and `LoweringContext`, eliminating the per-node nested closure while preserving the demand-driven scan boundary.
 Production is unchanged at this characterization checkpoint.

+`core.shape_readiness.reconcile_shape_sensitive_inputs_on_demand()` now owns
+the complete policy.
+It performs one constant-time op-set check for every non-Constant node, inspects inputs only for the six target ops, returns the exact zero reconciliation dictionary on every stable path, and invokes the existing static-shape owner only when an unresolved nonconstant input has no raw shape hint.

+The central loop now constructs `NodeView`, makes one typed `node`/`ctx` call, and dispatches.
+The target set, raw-shape rules, constant exclusion, and nested predicate are no longer duplicated there.
+Dedicated tests cover every target op, all four no-op classes, the integration trigger before dispatch, and the one-owner architecture contract.